 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting orting Schedule VII as per Section 135(6), if any Amount remaining to be spent in succeeding under Section 135(6) (in Rs.)
+No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Amount transferred to any fund specified under Schedule VII as per Section 135(6), if any Amount remaining to be spent in succeeding under Section 135(6) (in Rs.)
 Financial Year (in Rs.)
 Name of the Fund Amount (in Rs.)
 Date of transfer financial years (in Rs.)
 NIL